Urinary tract infection (UTI)

 A healthy bladder and urine usually contains little or no bacteria, viruses or fungi.
 A urinary tract infection can occur if bacteria reaches the urethra from the digestive tract via the anus.
 Women suffer from urinary tract infections more often than men because their urethra is closer to the anus and shorter.

-The most common bacteria in a UTI is Escherichia coli.
+The most common bacteria in a UTI is Escherichia coli, and this particular bacteria is the cause of 80% of cases.
 However, many other bacteria can also cause a UTI, including Chlamydia and Mycoplasma, which are sexually transmitted.

 A UTI is different to thrush, which is a yeast rather than bacterial infection.